SyncfusionExamples/how-to-customize-the-react-treemap-component/README.md

 A quick-start project that shows how to customize the layout, data labels, and levels of the React TreeMap component.
 It includes a code snippet for displaying the tree map items as levels in a group.

-Refer to the following documentation to learn about the React Dropdown Tree component: https://ej2.syncfusion.com/react/documentation/treemap/levels
+Refer to the following documentation to learn about the React TreeMap component: https://ej2.syncfusion.com/react/documentation/treemap/levels

-Check out this online example of the React Dropdown Tree component: https://ej2.syncfusion.com/react/demos/#/material/treemap/customization
+Check out this online example of the React TreeMap  component: https://ej2.syncfusion.com/react/demos/#/material/treemap/customization

 ## Project prerequisites